How To Bid a Plumbing Job and Win More Without Cutting Prices

 Table of Contents

-You get what looks like a great project — a large-scale new plumbing build.
+You get what looks like a great construction project — a large-scale new plumbing build.
 Problem is, the competition is tough.
-Dropping your quote will get you the job, but you’d almost be working for free.
+Dropping your quote will get you the plumbing job, but you’d almost be working for free.

 So what do you do?
 You fix the bidding process.

-Step 1: Score Jobs Before You Bid
+Step 1: Score Plumbing Jobs Before You Bid

 “Because it’s there” might be a good reason for climbing Mount Everest, but not for bidding on plumbing jobs.
 With TopBuilder’s CRM and ContractorBI, you can quickly spot which bids are worth your time and which ones are guaranteed time-wasters.
 See a general contractor’s bidding history, track win-loss trends, and prioritize the right opportunities with the bid scoring dashboard.